-I certify that, in my opinion, the rates of contributions shown in the Schedule of Contributions are such that the statutory funding objective could have been expected on 31 December 2019 to continue to be met for the period for which the Schedule is to be in force.
+1. I certify that, in my opinion, the rates of contributions shown in this Schedule of Contributions are such that the statutory funding objective could have been expected on 31 December 2022 to continue to be met for the period for which the Schedule is to be in force.